Chaw (film)

 Chaw (Korean: 차우), released in the United States as Chawz, is a 2009 South Korean action-adventure film about a mutant killer pig wreaking havoc on a small mountain town, and the ragtag team of five who set out to stop the beast.
 The Korean title is pronounced "chow", which means "trap" in Chungcheong dialect.

 Plot

-The quiet town of Sammaeri near Mount Jiri has been crime-free for a decade until now.
+The quiet town of Sammaeri near Jirisan has been crime-free for a decade until now.
 Bodies of villagers begin turning up, making the village leaders nervous just ahead of an organic food fair expected to be a financial windfall.
 Chun Il-man (Jang Hang-sun), whose granddaughter was one of the victims, is sure that a man-killing boar is behind the crimes.
 He joins forces with detective Shin (Park Hyuk-kwon) and Kim Kang-soo (Uhm Tae-woong), a reassigned cop from Seoul whose mother has gone missing in the woods.
 With Byun Soo-ryun (Jung Yu-mi), a biologist studying wild animals, and glory-seeking hunter Baek Man-bae (Yoon Je-moon) on the team to fight the giant killer beast, the five start up the mountain to face their enemy.